End-to-end PDDL Planning with Hardcoded and Dynamic Agents: Experimental Evaluation

-The Google Natural Plan benchmark~\cite{zheng2024natural} is a popular task to test the planning capabilities of LLMs, and consists of three tasks: calendar scheduling, where people have to find a slot in their calendar to meet, meeting planning, where a person travels from different locations and wants to meet a friend who is available only at a specific time, and trip planning, where a person wants to visit different locations, spend an amount of days in each place, and can only travel from a location to another if there is a direct flight between the two.
+The Google Natural Plan benchmark~\cite{zheng2024natural} is a widely used task for evaluating the planning capabilities of LLMs, and consists of three tasks: calendar scheduling, where individuals must find a suitable slot in their calendars to meet; meeting planning, where a person travels from different locations and aims to meet a friend who is available only at a specific time; and trip planning, where a person wishes to visit multiple locations, spend a certain number of days in each, and can travel between locations only if a direct flight exists.
+While the benchmark suggests that these tasks involve planning, they are more akin to constraint satisfaction problems (CSP)~\cite{amonkar2026realitychecklanguagemodels,katz2025makeplanningresearchrigorous}; therefore, they assess different capabilities from those examined in the following sections.

-As reported in Figure~\ref{fig:results} (top), our framework has higher accuracy than the vanilla model on all the tasks ($+12\%$), and significantly outperforms it on the meeting planning task.
-In other words, planning with PDDL offers a consistent advantage over using the LLM alone.
+As Table~\ref{tab:google-planbench} reports (right), our method matches the performance of the vanilla GPT-5.4 and Gemini-3-flash: differently from Planbench, we observe that this testbed is already saturated by the base models; that alongside the difference in nature between Planbench and the Google Natural Plan (one is long-horizon planning, the other is CSP), probably explain why our approach does not outperform large frontier LLMs.

-We also test our tool on PlanBench~\cite{valmeekam2023planbench}, an extensible benchmark suite based on the kinds of domains used in the automated planning community that contains problems such as logistics, depots, etc. As shown in Figure~\ref{fig:results}, our framework's accuracy and verified accuracy are always higher than those of the vanilla LLM (with an average increase of performance of $+15\%$, and a very large improvement in the obfuscated deceptive logistics), showing that automated planning can be severely enhanced by solvers and automated refinement.
+On the other hand, our approach dramatically increases the performance of GPT-5-mini, with our approach that has a success rate of $93.3\%$, $53.3\%$, and $8.0\%$ (average success rate: $51.5\pm34.8$) on the three reference tasks (calendar scheduling, meeting planning, and trip planning), compared to $88\%$, $24\%$, and $2\%$ (average success rate: $38.0\pm36.4$) of the vanilla model.